InsurAce Price Tops $0.10 (INSUR)

 InsurAce Profile

-InsurAce’s launch date was March 4th, 2021.
+InsurAce was first traded on March 4th, 2021.
 InsurAce’s total supply is 100,000,000 coins.
-The official website for InsurAce is landing.insurace.io.
+The Reddit community for InsurAce is https://reddit.com/r/InsurAce and the currency’s Github account can be viewed here.
+InsurAce’s official website is landing.insurace.io.
 InsurAce’s official Twitter account is @insur_ace and its Facebook page is accessible here.
-The Reddit community for InsurAce is https://reddit.com/r/InsurAce and the currency’s Github account can be viewed here.

 InsurAce Coin Trading

-It is usually not currently possible to purchase alternative cryptocurrencies such as InsurAce directly using U.S. dollars.
-Investors seeking to trade InsurAce should first purchase Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Gemini, GDAX or Changelly.
-Investors can then use their newly-acquired Bitcoin or Ethereum to purchase InsurAce using one of the exchanges listed above.
+It is usually not possible to buy alternative cryptocurrencies such as InsurAce directly using U.S. dollars.
+Investors seeking to acquire InsurAce should first buy Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as GDAX, Gemini or Changelly.
+Investors can then use their newly-acquired Ethereum or Bitcoin to buy InsurAce using one of the aforementioned exchanges.

 Receive News & Updates for InsurAce Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for InsurAce and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.